Data Sources

 Catalog

-Catalog represents the comprehensive inventory of all available content and users in the system.
+The Catalog represents the comprehensive inventory of all available content and users in the system.
 It's the complete database that feeds use to generate candidates.

 Platform Examples: